DNA Metabolism Test

 What does the results report tell me?

-Based on the eight genes analysed, the results report will provide you with information about your metabolism.
+Based on the six genes analysed, the results report will provide you with information about your metabolism.

 You will receive answers to the following questions: